 One of the biggest game changers in our plastic free kitchen adventure was discovering how to make beeswax wraps.
 Plastic wrap, cling film, gladwrap – whatever you want to call it, it is everywhere.
 We use it to wrap sandwiches, fruit, snacks, leftovers, take-a-plates, cheese, baking, you name it, we can wrap it.

 Unfortunately, once plastic wrap is created, we are stuck it forever.
 Sea life thinks it is food, other animals choke on it and it probably isn’t good for us to wrap our food in either, let’s be honest.

-These are a beeswax infused cloth, that self-adheres, is reusable and can come in any pattern or size you like.
+These are a beeswax, tree rosin and oil infused cloth, that self-adheres, is reusable and can come in any pattern or size you like.
 In fact, the beeswax-infused cloth is better for storing food in because it also breathes so your food won’t sweat.
 No more slimy soggy cheese edges or squishy avocado.

-hese beeswax wraps include damar resin (you can substitute it for pine resin if you prefer) which add to the durability of the wax, and adds the sticky factor to it.
+These beeswax wraps include damar resin (you can substitute it for pine tree resin if you prefer) which add to the durability of the wax, and adds the sticky factor to it.

 100g Beeswax (3.5oz)